opnsense/docs/source/manual/how-tos/caddy.rst

 * Press **Save** and **Apply**

 Now, all connections not having a private IPv4 address will be served an empty page for the chosen domain.
-To outright refuse the connection, the option ``Abort Connections`` in `Services: Caddy Web Server: General Settings` should be additionally enabled.
+To outright refuse the connection, the option ``Abort Connections`` in :menuselection:`Services --> Caddy Web Server --> General Settings` should be additionally enabled.

 ..
 Note:: Some applications might demand a HTTP Error code instead of having their connection aborted, an example could be monitoring systems.
 For these a custom ``HTTP Response Code`` can be enabled.